 Say hello to our new AI-powered test management tool

-- Michael Bolton (@michaelbolton): Co-Founder of Rapid Software Testing methodology and co-author of Lessons Learned in Software Testing
+- Michael Bolton (@michaelbolton): Co-Founder of Rapid Software Testing methodology

 - Smita Mishra (@smitapmishra): Founder of Fandoro